De Havilland Dragon Rapide: Postwar operations

-In order to better distinguish between the different standards of Rapides available in the post-war environment, de Havilland established a basic mark number system.
+Better to distinguish different standards of Rapides available after the war, de Havilland established a basic mark number system.
 Mk 1 aircraft were those constructed pre-war, while Mk 2 and Mk 3 Rapides were ex-military conversions to a six-passenger cabin and eight-passenger cabin respectively.
 Those Rapides that were re-engined with a pair of de Havilland Gipsy Queen engines, were referred to as Mk 4s.
-These had an improved climb, cruise speed and single engine performance, but an increased all-up weight of 6000 lb.
+These had an improved climb, cruise speed and single engine performance but an increased all-up weight of 6000 lb.

-By 1966, use of the Rapide had gone into decline and several formerly large operators had phased out the type completely.
-Due to the declining stocks of spare components available, individual Rapides were commonly being broken up in order to scavenge parts to maintain other active aircraft.
-Regardless, demand for such an aircraft was still relatively strong at this time, according to Moss.
+By 1966, use of the Rapide had gone into decline and several large operators had stopped using the type.
+Due to the declining stocks of spares, Rapides were broken up to scavenge parts to maintain other active aircraft.
+Demand for such an aircraft was still relatively strong, according to Moss.

 The DH.89 proved an economical and durable aircraft, despite its relatively primitive plywood construction and many were still flying in the early 2000s.
-Several Dragon Rapides are operational in the UK, while multiple operators, including Classic Wings and Plane Heritage, offer pleasure flights in them to the general public.
+Several Dragon Rapides are operational in the UK, while operators including Classic Wings and Plane Heritage, offer pleasure flights in them to the general public.
 Shortly after the end of the Second World War, de Havilland introduced a Dragon Rapide replacement, the de Havilland Dove.